 The contractor must revise the time taken to complete a task whenever it is established that the time taken to complete a weekly task is not within the above requirements.

-The Contractor shall, through all available community structures, inform the local community of the labour intensive works and the employment opportunities presented thereby.
+The Contractor shall, through all available community structures, inform the local community of the labour-intensive works and the employment opportunities presented thereby.
 Preference must be given to people with previous practical experience in construction and / or who come from households:

-where the head of the household has less than a primary school education;
+where the head of the household has less than a primary school education.

-that have less than one full time person earning an income;
+that have less than one full time person earning an income.

 where subsistence agriculture is the source of income.

-those who are not in receipt of any social security pension income
+those who are not in receipt of any social security pension income.

 The Contractor shall endeavour to ensure that the expenditure on the employment of temporary workers is in the following proportions:

-60 % women;
+60 % women.

 20% youth who are between the ages of 18 and 25; and